Syria eyes end of chemical arms monitoring mission; West disagrees

-UNITED NATIONS (Reuters) - Syria declared on Wednesday that it was looking ahead to the dismantling of the international mission overseeing the destruction of the conflict-torn country’s chemical arsenal, though Western officials said they want the team to keep working.
+UNITED NATIONS (Reuters) - Syria declared on Wednesday that it is looking ahead to the dismantling of the international mission overseeing the destruction of the conflict-torn country’s chemical arsenal, though Western officials say they want the team to keep working.

 The statement came after Sigrid Kaag, head of the joint mission of the United Nations and the Organization for the Prohibition of Chemical Weapons (OPCW), told the Security Council that the Syrian government should be able to meet an April 27 deadline to hand over all declared chemical agents.

-Inside the council chamber, however, U.S. and European delegations told Kaag they were concerned about new allegations that Syria’s government had deployed chlorine gas and expressed their view that a full investigation was necessary, diplomats said.
+But inside the council chamber, U.S. and European delegations told Kaag that they are concerned about fresh allegations that Syria’s government has deployed chlorine gas and expressed their view that a full investigation was necessary, diplomats said.

 “Once this mission is finished, you will hear about a final report submitted by Mrs. Kaag to the council and to the executive board of the OPCW, and that will be the end of everything,” Ja‘afari said.

-“We will act accordingly after that as a full-fledged member of the CWC (Chemical Weapons Convention),” he said.
+“We will act accordingly after that as a full-fledged member of the CWC (Chemical Weapons Convention),” he added.

-British Ambassador Mark Lyall Grant said in an interview that he sees the U.N.-OPCW mission remaining in place for the foreseeable future due to concerns about the completeness of Syria’s disclosure of its chemical arsenal.
+But British Ambassador Mark Lyall Grant said in an interview with Reuters that he sees the U.N.-OPCW mission remaining in place for the foreseeable future due to concerns about the completeness of Syria’s disclosure of its chemical arsenal.

 “Our view is that there is a continuing role for the joint mission well beyond the removal of the chemicals, which could happen quite quickly now, and there’s a number of tasks that are still to be carried out, including verification of the destruction of production facilities,” Lyall Grant said.

-“Further review and verification of Syria’s declaration of its CW program is required in order for there to be international confidence that the program has been completely eliminated,” a U.S. official said.

-Western diplomats in New York have said a diplomatic battle is looming between Syria and Russia on the one hand and the West on the other over the continued role of the U.N.-OPCW mission in Syria once the declared chemicals are gone.
-Russia has been the Syrian government’s protector on the Security Council.
+Western diplomats in New York have told Reuters that a diplomatic battle is looming on the one hand, between Syria and Russia, the Syrian government’s protector on the Security Council, and the West on the other over the continued role of the U.N.-OPCW mission in Syria once the declared chemicals are gone.

 He added that allegations about the recent use of chlorine gas highlighted the importance of keeping the mission alive.